 Come join the best and brightest minds in the world at one of the most innovative and creative multidisciplinary research institutions engaged in strategic science on behalf of national security.
 In this role, you will assist in analyses to assess threats posed by intelligence collection activities of foreign powers or entities and international terrorist activities to local and national equities.
-Local analytic efforts will support the national CI goals and objectives pertaining to analyses and provide relevant threat information to CI investigations, awareness, and special technologies program (ISTP) operations.
+Local analytic efforts will support the national CI goals and objectives pertaining to analysis and provide relevant threat information to CI investigations, awareness, and special technologies program (ISTP) operations.
 The Office of Couterintelligence at Los Alamos National Laboratory (LANL) works in conjunction with the Department of Energy’s (DOE) Office of Intelligence and Counterintelligence to safeguard our national security.

 This position will be filled at either the Counterintelligence Analyst 1 or 2 level, depending on a combination of the skills and experiences of the selected candidate.

 In this role you would contribute to our mission by:

 Contributing to all-source strategic and tactical research, analysis, and writing on a specific project.

 Assisting in analyzing information pertinent to investigations, inquiries, and assessments.

 Providing basic due-diligence support of proposed international agreements and supply chain risk management.

 Collaborating across OCI components, the LANL Field Intelligence Element, and other LANL personnel, as appropriate.

 Collaborating with DOE-IN, other DOE CI Field Offices, and liaise with the FBI and other U.S. Intelligence Community members.